Category: Job Posting

 Posting

-The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is currently recruiting for a Legal Student Assistant position within the Information Management Division (IMD).
-This position is non-career and is open to all.
-Interested applicants must apply through NEOGOV.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is currently recruiting for a Student Assistant within the Operator Training & Certification Unit of the Drinking Water and Environmental Health Division.
+The position is located at the Deborah A. Stabenow Building 525 W. Allegan St, Lansing, MI.
+This position is open to all applicants and those interested must apply through NEOGOV.

 If you are interested in obtaining more information or applying for this position, click on the link below.

-The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is currently recruiting for an Environmental Quality Analyst 9-P11/12 position within the Remediation & Redevelopment Division.
-This position is located in Cadillac, MI and is open to all applicants.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is currently recruiting for a State Administrative Manager 15 position within the Water Resources Division.
+This position is located at the Deborah A. Stabenow Building, 525 W. Allegan Street, Lansing, MI.
 Interested applicants must apply through NEOGOV.

 If you are interested in obtaining more information or applying for this position, click on the link below.